Predictia/AQUA/diagnostics/dummy/README_template.md

 ## Data requirements

 Please specify if your diagnostic can only be performed on data with particular requirements.
 If your diagnostics have no Data requirements, you should also document that.
+If you diagnositcs requires observational/reanalysis data which is not available on Levante and/or Lumi, please contact the AQUA team providing clear specification and download path so that this data can be added to the catalog.

 ## Examples